amd/quark-documentation/docs/onnx/tutorial_adaround_adaquant.rst

 based on the characteristics of the model and its data.
 Here is the `link <https://arxiv.org/abs/1712.01048>`__ to the paper.

-Benefits of Adaround and AdaQuant
+Benefits of AdaRound and AdaQuant
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. **Improved Accuracy**: By minimizing the quantization error, Adaround helps preserve the model’s accuracy closer to its original state.
+1. **Improved Accuracy**: By minimizing the quantization error, AdaRound helps preserve the model's accuracy closer to its original state.
 By dynamically adjusting quantization parameters, AdaQuant helps retain a higher level of model accuracy compared to traditional quantization methods.
-2. **Flexibility**: Adaround and AdaQuant can be applied to various layers and types of neural networks, making it a versatile tool for different quantization needs.
+2. **Flexibility**: AdaRound and AdaQuant can be applied to various layers and types of neural networks, making it a versatile tool for different quantization needs.
-3. **Post-Training Application**: Adaround does not require retraining the model from scratch.
+3. **Post-Training Application**: AdaRound does not require retraining the model from scratch.
 It can be applied after the model has been trained, making it a convenient choice for deploying pre-trained models in resource-constrained environments.